North Carolina Pharmacy Technician Program

 Certified technicians can register before they have a job, but if they don’t, they must register within 10 days of employment.

-North Carolina Pharmacy Technician Scope of Practice
+North Carolina Pharmacy Technician scope of practice & common responsibilities

 Pharmacy technicians work under the supervision of a licensed pharmacist who directs their work.
 Their responsibilities generally include: